drakkan/sftpgo/docs/full-configuration.md

   - `post_connect_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Post connect hook](./post-connect-hook.md) for more details.
 Leave empty to disable
   - `max_total_connections`, integer.
 Maximum number of concurrent client connections.
 0 means unlimited
 - **"sftpd"**, the configuration for the SFTP server
+  - `bindings`, list of structs.
+Each struct has the following fields:
-  - `bind_port`, integer.
+    - `port`, integer.
 The port used for serving SFTP requests.
 0 means disabled.
 Default: 2022
-  - `bind_address`, string.
+    - `address`, string.
 Leave blank to listen on all available network interfaces.
 Default: ""
+    - `apply_proxy_config`, boolean.
+If enabled the common proxy configuration, if any, will be applied.
+Default `true`
+  - `bind_port`, integer.
+Deprecated, please use `bindings`
+  - `bind_address`, string.
+Deprecated, please use `bindings`
   - `idle_timeout`, integer.
 Deprecated, please use the same key in `common` section.
   - `max_auth_tries` integer.
 Maximum number of authentication attempts permitted per connection.
 If set to a negative number, the number of attempts is unlimited.
 If set to zero, the number of attempts is limited to 6.
   - `banner`, string.
 Identification string used by the server.
 Leave empty to use the default banner.
 Default `SFTPGo_<version>`, for example `SSH-2.0-SFTPGo_0.9.5`